 If you want to try something different – Reggae Guesthouse offers a cottage stay in a quite ambient of the tropical garden.
 The rooms are decorated in reggae style, equipped with a terrace.
 It’s perfectly located – only a few minutes’ walking distance to Alona beach.

-If you have any other prepositions for this One Day on Bohol Island Itinerary feel free to share it in the comments below!
+If you have any other propositions for this One Day on Bohol Island Itinerary feel free to share it in the comments below!